nevets10-the-odin-project/rails-final-project/README.md

     belongs to author, class name 'User'
     has many comments
     has many likes
-    has many commentors, though comments
+    has many commenter, though comments
     has many user_likes, through 'likes', inverse of: 'liked_posts'

     id